Skip to main content

 BSV-20 is a protocol for creating fungible tokens on the Bitcoin SV blockchain.
 Fungible tokens are interchangeable with each other, and can be used to represent a variety of assets, such as currencies, securities, and in-game items.

-scrypt-ord supports both v1 and v2 of the BSV-20 FT protocol.
+scrypt-ord supports both BSV-20 and BSV-21 of the FT protocol.

 Tokens utilizing the first version of the bsv-20 must be initialized by a deployment inscription, which specifies the token's ticker symbol, amount and mint limit.
 For more information, refer to the 1Sat docs.